 There are only a very few places left on earth where all people are treated equal irrespective of their nationality, race, creed, religion, gender or orientation, and one of amongst them ‘was’ internet.
 Recently, with the net neutrality losing its ground to cheap tactics of some greedy ISPs (Internet Service Provider), this one place will also be infested with people who discriminate based on allegiance (if, I can say so).

-To give you a gist of what Net Neutrality is, it is an idea that all websites should be treated equal, or to put it in a more elaborate manner all data that is available online should be treated the same, irrespective of the user, content, geo-location, hosted party, device used etc.
+To give you a gist of what Net Neutrality is, it is an idea that all websites or network should be treated equal, or to put it in a more elaborate manner all data that is available online should be treated the same, irrespective of the user, content, geo-location, hosted party, device used etc.

 For example, let’s consider our ISP to be the same, if I was accessing Linkedin and you were accessing Slideshare, net neutrality forbids our ISP from charging us differently for accessing different sites/portals.